tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 to using Buf will mean that we will have to continue building our own custom Docker image with embedded gogoprotobuf.

-Along these lines, we could eventually consider coming up with a [Nix]-based approach to developer tooling to ensure tooling consistency across the team and for anyone who wants to be able to contribute to Tendermint.
+Along these lines, we could eventually consider coming up with a [Nix]- or [redo]-based approach to developer tooling to ensure tooling consistency across the team and for anyone who wants to be able to contribute to Tendermint.

 ## Decision